pmpontes/DominUp-Graphical-Interface/README.md

 ##Interface

-The interface allows costumization of some game options listed below.
+The interface allows customization of some game options listed below.

 ###Pause
 To pause the gameplay, to avoid loosing a turn;